Zenika/spring-workshop/Slides/04_spring_core.md

 ## @PostConstruct and @PreDestroy

-- Use *@PostConstruct* and *@PreDestroy* annotated methods to execute code when bean is created or destroyed
+- Use *@PostConstruct* and *@PreDestroy* annotated methods to execute code when a bean is created or destroyed
-- Preferable to constructors because dependencies are still **null** at that time
+- If you're using setter or field injection, always use @PostConstruct rather than add code in the constructor: dependencies are still **null** at that time

 ```java
 @Service